Aggravated Kidnapping

 (b) A person commits an offense if the person intentionally or knowingly abducts another person and uses or exhibits a deadly weapon during the commission of the offense.

-What is the punishment for Aggravated Kidnapping?
+What is the penalty for a Texas Aggravated Kidnapping offense?

-A conviction for Aggravated Kidnapping is punished as a felony of the first degree,[2] with a maximum possible fine under Texas state law of up to $10,000 and up to life in prison, unless you can prove, by a preponderance of the evidence, that you voluntarily released the victim in a safe place, in which case it is punished as a felony of the second degree.[3]
-There is a very big difference in the maximum punishment between first and second degree felonies.
-The maximum punishment for a felony of the second degree is 20 years.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Aggravated Kidnapping in Texas is punished as a felony of the first degree,[4] with a maximum possible fine under Texas state law of up to $10,000 and up to life in prison, unless you can prove, by a preponderance of the evidence, that you voluntarily released the victim in a safe place, in which case it is punished as a felony of the second degree.[5]

 Legal References: